 Free trade reemerged under Brian Mulroney, whose government negotiated the Canada-US Free Trade Agreement.
 Debate over the proposed deal was the top issue in the 1988 election.
 In a reversal of their anti-trade script from the 1911 campaign, in this “Free Trade Election” the Conservatives pushed trade.
 The Liberals ran on a protectionist, somewhat anti-American platform; one of their ads even depicted an American negotiator erasing the Canada-US border.
 This time, free trade won and the PCs were re-elected.
 Several years later, Mulroney joined US-Mexican negotiations to create the North American Free Trade Agreement (NAFTA.)
 Though Jean Chrétien’s Liberals promised to renegotiate or even walk away from NAFTA during the 1993 election, they achieved only symbolic concessions following their victory and Canada formally entered NAFTA on January 1, 1994.

-Free trade has again become a major issue following the election of US President Donald Trump.
-On the campaign trail, Trump promised to tear up NAFTA, calling it “perhaps the greatest disaster trade deal in the history of the world,” something he’s gone on and on about.
-This dispute is not between Liberals and Conservatives (for now,) but Canadians and Americans, and as always, “free-traders” and protectionists.
-Trump’s victory launched talks to rewrite the agreement, putting Justin Trudeau’s Liberal government in the position of fighting to salvage free trade.
+Free trade again became a major issue following the election of US President Donald Trump.
+On the campaign trail, Trump promised to tear up NAFTA, calling it “perhaps the greatest disaster trade deal in the history of the world.”
+Trump’s victory launched talks to rewrite the agreement, putting Justin Trudeau and his Deputy PM Chrystia Freeland in the position of fighting to save free trade.